 Terminate includes terminate, end, close out, determine, rescind, cancel, revoke, repudiate, avoid, release, surrender, forfeit, discharge (other than by performance) or accept the termination, rescission or repudiation of the CISA and includes claiming that an obligation under the CISA is void, voidable or unenforceable.

-Termination Event means each of the events set out in clause 27.2 (Termination by the Commonwealth for Operator Default) of the CISA.
+Termination Event means each of the events set out in clause 27.2 (Termination by the Commonwealth for Operator Default) of the CISA and for the avoidance of doubt includes those events which are deemed to be a termination pursuant to clause 27.2 (Termination by the Commonwealth for Operator Default) of the CISA.

 Termination Event Notice means any notice given by the Commonwealth to the Operator notifying the Operator of the occurrence of a Termination Event.